rebwang/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

 .. note::

-    Switches support simple on/off control.
-To discover the state for your specific switch entity, use Home Assistant Developer Tools and inspect the ``switch.bedroom_outlet`` entity to view its state.
+    Switch devices provide binary on/off functionality.
+To inspect the current state of your switch entity, navigate to Home Assistant Developer Tools and examine the entity (e.g., ``switch.bedroom_outlet``) to view its status.

-    The switch's on/off value comes from the entity's primary state (shown as the "State" field in Developer Tools) and does not appear inside the attributes list.
+    The Switch on/off status is retrieved from the entity's primary state field (displayed as "State" in Developer Tools) rather than from the attributes dictionary.
-    Use ``state`` as the ``Entity Point`` to capture this and it will be converted to 1 (on) or 0 (off) by the driver.
+    Configure ``state`` as the ``Entity Point`` to access this value, which the driver automatically converts to 1 (on) or 0 (off).
-    The name ``switch_state`` is a user-defined ``Volttron Point Name`` value and need not match Home Assistant attribute keys; it is a label for VOLTTRON topics.
+    Note that ``switch_state`` represents a user-defined ``Volttron Point Name`` and serves as a label for VOLTTRON topics—it does not need to correspond to any Home Assistant attribute key.

 Switch Device Configuration
 ****************************